 Ahh!
-Nothing smells more geshmak than the awesomely redolent aroma emanating from the kitchen and wafting throughout the house on a Shabbos morning.
-If you are like most of us, you just can’t wait until you sink our teeth into that piping hot, special for Shabbos, delicacy, Cholent.
+Nothing is more geshmak than the awesomely redolent aroma emanating from the kitchen and wafting throughout the house on a Shabbos morning.
+If you are like most of us, you just can’t wait until you sink your teeth into that piping hot, special for Shabbos, delicacy, Cholent.
 This exceptional meat and potato, barley and bean (and whatever else you decide to throw in) concoction of a stew has been around for a very long time.
-In fact, the Ohr Zarua, in the mid 1200s, already mentioned Cholent by name!
+In fact, the eminent Ohr Zarua, Rav Yitzchak of Vienna, in the mid-1200s, already mentioned Cholent by name!

 Etymologists have a difficult time figuring out where the name comes from.
-There are several hypotheses regarding it, including the Hebrew / Aramaic ‘shelan’ (food that rested overnight), ‘shaluk’ (thoroughly cooked), and a combination of the French words chaud (“hot”) and lent (“slow”).
-However, most Sefardim stick to the name given to a hot Shabbos food by the Mishna (Shabbos 36b), ‘Chamin’ or ‘Hamin’.
+There are several hypotheses regarding it, including the Hebrew / Aramaic ‘shelan’ (food that rested overnight), ‘shaluk’ (thoroughly cooked), from the German “shul ende”, referring to a food for after shul, and a combination of the French words chaud (“hot”) and lent (“slow”).
+However, most Sefardim stick to the name given to a hot Shabbos food by the Mishnah, ‘Chamin’ or ‘Hamin’.

-The origins of this humble dish lie in the words of the Ba’al HaMaor, Rav Zerachiah HaLevi from Gerona, who lived in the mid-1100s.
-He writes that it is a Takanas Chachamim to enjoy the Shabbos with a hot dish.
-He adds that whoever does not do so is suspect of being a ‘Min’ (heretic, a.k.a Apikores)!
-The reason being that the heterodox Kara'im (Karaites), who denied the Rabbinic Mesorah, prohibited eating any hot food on Shabbos.
-The Ba’al HaMaor explains that one who refuses to eat a hot dish on Shabbos (cooked before Shabbos), is suspect of following their heretical interpretation of the Torah and not those of our Chachmei HaDoros.
+The origins of this humble dish lie in the words of the renowned Ba’al Hamaor, Rav Zerachiah Halevi of Gerona, who lived in the mid-1100s.
+He writes that it is a Takanas Chachamim (Rabbinic decree) to enjoy the Shabbos with a hot dish.
+He adds that whoever does not do so is suspect of being a ‘Min’ (heretic; a.k.a Apikores)!

-On the other hand, the Ba’al HaMaor assures that whoever makes sure to cook, heat up (before Shabbos), and eat a hot dish on Shabbos will merit seeing ‘the end of days’.
-Quite a big reward just for eating Cholent.
-And this is not just a minority opinion: his words are codified in halacha by the Rema as a ‘Mitzva’ and eating Cholent on Shabbos is considered ‘Minhag Yisrael’ by the Mishna Berura.
-In fact, I know of a certain renowned rabbi who, although not enamored of Cholent, nonetheless makes sure to “eat one bean every Shabbos”, and that way fulfill “Mitzvas Cholent”.
+On the other hand, the Ba’al Hamaor affirms that whoever makes sure to cook, heat up (before Shabbos), and eat a hot dish on Shabbos will merit seeing ‘the end of days’.
+Quite a large reward just for eating Cholent!
+And this is not just a minority opinion; his words are codified in halacha by the Rema as a ‘Mitzva’ and eating Cholent on Shabbos is considered ‘Minhag Yisrael’ by the Mishnah Berurah.
+In fact, I know of a certain well- known rabbi who, although not enamored of Cholent, nonetheless makes sure to “eat one bean every Shabbos”, and that way fulfill “Mitzvas Cholent”.

-However, getting the Cholent from a bubbling pot on a blech (a simple sheet of metal placed on the gas burners) onto our plates presents several halachic challenges.
+However, getting the Cholent from a bubbling pot on a blech (a simple sheet of metal placed on the gas burners) onto our plates presents several halachic challenges, as, in our zeal to fulfill this gastronomical Mitzva, we certainly do not want to unintentionally desecrate the Biblical prohibition of ‘Bishul’, cooking on Shabbos.
 Aside from the issues of Shehiya, placing a food on the fire before Shabbos until the time it is being served on Shabbos, and the more stringent Chazara, returning food to the flame on Shabbos, there is also a separate issue of Maygis, stirring, which one might possibly violate by doing the simple innocuous action of lifting the lid off of the simmering Cholent pot and replacing it, or just ladling out some Friday night ‘To’ameha’ Cholent.